 SUNDAY GATHERING & NEWS FOR YOUTH

-NURSERY (INFANT-4 YEARS OLD) Nursery care is offered during the service in the Harmony Room.
+Nursery (Infant-4 years old) Nursery care is offered during the service in the Harmony Room.

-UNITEENS (GRADES 6-8) meets in the upstairs Treehouse room from 10:25 to 11:25 a.m.
+Uniteens (Grades 6-8) meet in the upstairs Treehouse room from 10:25 to 11:25 a.m.

 UNITY’S SIMPLE GIVING PROGRAM